DMW2151/msls-pytorch-dcgan/docs/data.md

 Models trained on both `DL1` and `P3` instances use a subset of the Mapillary Street-Level Sequences dataset (MSLS).
 Mapillary, a subsidiary of Facebook, primarily provides a platform for crowd-sourced maps and street-level imagery.
 This dataset is available for download [here](https://www.mapillary.com/dataset/places).

 In total, MSLS contains ~1.6 million images from 30 major cities on six-continents.
 In general, image sizes range from 256x256 to 640x480.
-Because the original DCGAN paper expects 64x64 images, these images gave me leeway to apply cropping, down-scaling, and multiple translations to almost all images in the sample.

-The model presented here was trained on a sample of the MSLS using images from only the United States.
-The approximate distribution by metro area is below:
+Because the original DCGAN paper expects 64x64 images, these images gave me leeway to apply cropping, down-scaling, and multiple horizontal translations to almost all images in the sample.
+The model presented here was trained on a sample of the MSLS using images from approximatley 1/2 of the MSLS dataset.
+The distribution by metro area is below:

 | City      | Size     | Imgs   |
 |-----------|----------|--------|